Published in the Idaho State Bar Advocate Magazine, Mar/Apr 2015

-Travis J. Sorenson is an associate attorney at the firm of Macomber Law, PLLC.
+Travis J. Sorenson is an associate attorney at the firm of Bristol George, PLLC.
 He graduated from BYU Idaho in 2004 with a Bachelor’s Degree in Business Management, and from Creighton University School of Law in 2013.
 He is a licensed attorney in both Idaho and Utah.
-He routinely handles litigation cases for Macomber Law, PLLC, focusing on real property, land use, water, and construction law.
+He routinely handles litigation cases for Bristol George, PLLC, focusing on real property, land use, water, and construction law.

 — END —